 Long Hair that Looks Short

-Those women that did not cut their hair still rarely simply let their hair hang loose and free.
-Long hair at the beach was glamorous but otherwise hair was neatly arranged around the base of the neck or pulled into a bun or chignon at the back with the sides full of curl or neat waves.
-The bun or cottage loaf had been a working class hairstyle for centuries.
-The 1920s only made it different by styling it a bit flatter, or rolled under for even more smoothness.
-All that long hair had to fit under a tighter and tighter fitting hat so styles were made to be flat and smooth in the back and full in the front.
+Initially, the fad for short hair was not to cut but to restyle long tresses into short bobs.
+Long hair was neatly arranged around the base of the neck or pulled into a bun or chignon at the back with the sides full of curl or neat waves.
+The bun or cottage loaf had been a working-class hairstyle for centuries.
+The 1920s only made it different by styling it a bit flatter or rolled under for even more smoothness.
+All that long hair had to fit under a tighter and tighter fitting hat.

 Hair covered ears sometimes into flat buns on either side to look like she was wearing earphones, called cootie garages.

 In the evenings, long hair was arranged up high and slightly protruded, looking a lot like the styles of Greek goddesses.
 If a woman didn’t have enough hair of her own, hair pieces were added.
 Using wads of a woman’s own hair, pulled from her own brush, was another way to add volume and padding to her hair arrangements.

 To Bob or Not to Bob

-Even with all the effort to swath long hair into a faux bob style by 1924, most woman were taking the plunge and chopping off long locks.
-An all over set of curls were in style for the early ’20s, followed by smoother, sculpted waves in the mid-twenties.
+Even with all the effort to swath long hair into a faux bob style, by 1924 most women were taking the plunge and chopping off long locks.
+An all-over set of curls were in style for the early ’20s, followed by smoother, sculpted waves in the mid-twenties.
 Messy, frizzy and large was the Bohemian look the early flappers embraced.